-I’m not intending this to be condemning, a downer or something that brings conviction.
+I’m not intending this to be condemning, a downer, or something that brings conviction.
 But if it does become a downer, I hope you see clearly the difference in the two other points.
 Each experience can lower our feelings, but discern what it is.

 Condemnation always brings shame.
 It comes from the pit of hell.

-Conviction is gentle, and always comes with the prodding to do better.
+Conviction is gentle and always comes with the prodding to do better.
 Being convicted by God means there is hope!
 We can change.

 I encourage you to read the Bible, even the Old Testament.
 Ask God to show you Who He is, you will also learn about what He likes to do.
 Then set out to ask Him to change you from the inside to be more like Him.
-This is you to yielding yourself to Him.
+This is you to yield yourself to Him.
 Sometimes it is going to feel a bit awkward, or even like you don’t really mean it.
 There’s an answer for that, too.

 A man brought his son to Jesus in desperation.
 This boy is terrorized by a foul entity.
 It endangers and even harms the boy.
 When brought to Jesus, the demon seizes the boy and makes him crash to the ground and foam at the mouth uncontrollably.